 According to Indeed.com, the salary range for addiction or substance abuse RNs is approximately $41,000-$67,000.
 This is a large range and an actual salary is likely to depend on education and certification level, experience, and the organization.

-The job of an addiction nurse is unique, in that the treatment they provide is both psychological and physical.
-According to Johnson & Johnson, these nurses are skilled in pain management and assist with the physical treatment and medication, educate patients and families on the dangers of addiction, and provide psychological support for those who are struggling with addiction.
+The job of an addiction nurse is unique in that the treatment they provide is both psychological and physical.
+Johnson & Johnson states that these nurses are skilled in pain management and assist with the physical treatment and medication, educate patients and families on the dangers of addiction, and provide psychological support for those who are struggling with addiction.
 Substance abuse nurses may monitor and assess the detoxification process, participate in patient interventions, or administer drugs to help patients manage their addiction.
 These individuals may work in a variety of settings, including hospitals, methadone or substance abuse clinics, and psychiatric offices.

 - Patient care assessment, identifying care requirements